PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 2. Alice then constructs and signs a sequence of four CTxs, which she sends to Bob
 3. Bob closes the channel by signing and broadcasting the most recent transaction CTx4

-Bob broadcasts CTx4 transaction, which has the following unlocking script:
+Bob broadcasts CTx4 transaction, which has the following signature:

 ```
 <Alice's sig> <Bob's sig> 1